 Copyright 2010 Ryan Orlin Abel

 Abel, Ryan Orlin.
-"The coordinated control of autonomous agents." dissertation, University of Iowa, 2010.
+"The coordinated control of autonomous agents."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.